aggstam/stabbed/README.md

 ```
 % make install-desktop
 ```
-This command will *NOT* install tabbed or st in your system, as the script uses the custom ones from the project folder.
+This commands will *NOT* install tabbed or st in your system, as the script uses the custom ones from the project folder.